Ariana Madix And Tom Sandoval Are Taking The Next Step, Is A Spinoff Coming?

 According to a TMZ report, Taylor and Cartwright’s alleged show will begin airing this summer on Bravo TV.

-To see more of Ariana Madix, Tom Sandoval and their co-stars, don’t miss the 3-part Vanderpump Rules Season 5 reunion special, which begins airing next Monday night, April 3, at 8 p.m. on Bravo TV.
+To see more of Ariana Madix, Tom Sandoval, and their co-stars, don’t miss the three-part Vanderpump Rules Season 5 reunion special, which begins airing next Monday night, April 3, at 8 p.m. on Bravo TV.

 [Featured Image by Robin Marchant/Getty Images]